Corsican is a rapid burndown and foundation residual herbicide.

 Frequently asked questions

-What is Corsican Herbicide?
+What is Corsican?

-Corsican Herbicide is a selective residual preemergence herbicide for controlling most annual grass weeds, annual broadleaf weeds, and sedges.
+Corsican is a selective residual preemergence herbicide for controlling most annual grass weeds, annual broadleaf weeds, and sedges.
 It provides contact burndown of many broadleaf weeds when applied with an adjuvant.
 It is a non-HPPD herbicide that helps stop HPPD-resistant weeds.

-What are the active ingredients in Corsican Herbicide?
+What are the active ingredients in Corsican?

-What crops can Corsican Herbicide be applied to?
+What crops can Corsican be applied to?

-Corsican Herbicide is labeled for use on Field Corn (Grain, Seed, Silage), Popcorn, Processing Sweet corn, Grain Sorghum, and Soybeans.
+Corsican is labeled for use on Field Corn (Grain, Seed, Silage), Popcorn, Processing Sweet corn, Grain Sorghum, and Soybeans.
 Always consult the label for specific varieties and restrictions.

-What weeds does Corsican Herbicide control?
+What weeds does Corsican control?

-Corsican Herbicide provides residual preemergence control or suppression of various annual grasses, broadleaf weeds, and sedges.
+Corsican provides residual preemergence control or suppression of various annual grasses, broadleaf weeds, and sedges.
 It also provides burndown control of broadleaf weeds.
 For postemergence (burndown) control, apply before weeds exceed the listed maximum sizes.
 Use tank mixes for broader spectrum or larger weeds.
 Key weeds include:

 Weed Type Labeled Weeds (C = Control, S = Suppression) Annual Broadleaves (Preemergence) Amaranth (Palmer, Powell) – C; Beggarweed (Florida) – C; Buckwheat (Wild) – C; Buffalobur – C; Burcucumber – S; Canola (Volunteer) – C; Carpetweed – C; Chamomile (Mayweed) – C; Chickweed (Common) – C; Cocklebur (Common) – C; Copperleaf (Virginia) – C; Devil’s-Claw – S; Eclipta – S; Fleabane (Hairy) – C; Galinsoga (Smallflower) – C; Groundcherry (Cutleaf) – C; Horseweed (Marestail) – C; Jimsonweed – C; Kochia – C; Ladysthumb – C; Lambsquarters (Common) – C; Mallow (Venice) – C; Morningglory (Entireleaf, Ivyleaf, Palmleaf, Pitted, Tall) – C; Mustard (Wild) – C; Nightshade (Black, Cutleaf, Eastern Black, Hairy) – C; Pennycress (Field) – C; Pigweed (Prostrate, Redroot, Smooth, Tumble) – C; Puncturevine – S; Purslane (Common) – C; Pusley (Florida) – C; Ragweed (Common, Giant) – C; Sida (Prickly) – C; Smartweed (Pennsylvania) – C; Sowthistle (Annual) Annual Grasses (Preemergence) Barnyardgrass – C; Brome (Downy, Japanese) – S; Cupgrass (Woolly) – C; Foxtail (Giant, Green, Yellow) – C; Goosegrass – C; Johnsongrass (Seedling) – S; Millet (Wild Proso) – S; Panicum (Fall, Texas) – C; Sandbur (Field) – S; Shattercane – S; Signalgrass (Broadleaf) – C; Witchgrass – C. Sedges (Preemergence) Nutsedge (Yellow) – S. For burndown applications in corn, grain sorghum, and soybean, refer to the label for specific weed sizes (up to 6-12 inches for many broadleaves).

-When and how should Corsican Herbicide be applied?
+When and how should Corsican be applied?

-Corsican Herbicide can be applied preplant (burndown) and preemergence.
+Corsican can be applied preplant (burndown) and preemergence.
 Rates vary by soil texture and organic matter.
 See label for specific rate guidance.
 For burndown, add MSO.
 Do not apply through irrigation systems.
 Follow crop-specific timings and tank mix with other herbicides for full spectrum control.